 Poor responsiveness in customer service can feel like it’s the norm to some consumers.
-On the flipside, that can be a blessing for brands that have great responsiveness in their customer service.
-They stand out in a positive way.
+On the flip side, that can be a blessing for brands with excellent responsiveness in their customer service.
+They stand out positively.

 “Of course, we can.
 Do you need a tow?”

 I didn’t need a tow, as I was just half a block away, but the offer certainly felt responsive.
-And it was awesome that they were able to get me in and get my car fixed so close to closing time.
+And it was fantastic that they could get me in and get my car fixed so close to closing time.

-Many customers have been in the situation where we try to reach a brand for a variety of reason.
+Many customers have been in situations where we try to reach a brand for various reasons.
 We:

 - want to buy something.

-Some brands make this more difficult than it needs to be.
+Some brands make this more complicated than it needs to be.
 But the ones that make it easy stand out.

 Reaching somebody at a company

-Sometimes it’s harder than necessary to reach a company.
-Some customer service responsiveness is especially bad when the outcome for the brand is less than positive – for example, when somebody wants to downgrade or cancel a service.
+Sometimes it’s more complicated than necessary to reach a company.
+Some customer service responsiveness is especially bad when the outcome for the brand is less than positive – for example when somebody wants to downgrade or cancel a service.
 We’ve all been in situations where it’s almost impossible to cancel.
 You can’t do it online and have to call a number that’s only answered during super restrictive hours.

-Other times, customers get a hold of somebody, but feel like they aren’t being heard or their problem isn’t being addressed satisfactorily.
-It doesn’t have to be that way.
+Sometimes, customers get a hold of somebody but feel like they aren’t being heard, or their problem isn’t being addressed satisfactorily.
+But, it doesn’t have to be that way.

-“We want to buy the way we want to buy,” David said.
-“People want to do everything 24/7 but when you look at our businesses we run a 9-5, no weekends, no holidays schedules.
+“We want to buy the way we want,” David said.
+“People want to do everything 24/7, but we run a 9-5, no weekends, no holidays schedules when you look at our businesses.
 That worked in a world where a company controlled the process.”

-Today, competition in many verticals is fierce and companies that have that great product with a great customer experience can win.
+Today, competition in many verticals is fierce, and companies with great products with a great customer experience can win.

 What we call our customers could affect responsiveness